-Miller has a large studio of private recorder students in the Atlanta area, teaches applied recorder at Agnes Scott College in Decatur, Georgia, and has taught early music and recorder workshops around the Southeast.
-His "Gnome Assembly Music" for recorder quintet was published by Loux Music Publishing.
+Miller has a large studio of private recorder students in the Atlanta area and teaches workshops throughout the country.
 He has served as president of the Atlanta Early Music Alliance and as president and music director of the Atlanta Recorder Society.
 Miller has reviewed contemporary and educational compositions for the American Recorder and served as education editor for the same publication.
 In addition to his position as director of bands at McCleskey Middle School in Marietta, Georgia, Miller was the founding director of the school's recorder ensemble.
 This ensemble performed three times at the Boston Early Music and Exhibition and received outstanding reviews for their performances of music written specifically for recorder ensemble.

 Under Miller’s directorship from 2000 through 2009, the Emory Early Music Ensemble acquired a large collection of early instruments—all replicas of instruments that would have been used in music performed before 1750.
 The ensemble grew vastly to include over fifty members in a baroque orchestra and a renaissance band.
 Impressive projects undertaken by the ensemble were the United States premier of a recently discovered Jewish cantata from 1733 and the ensemble’s first invitation to perform as part of Emory’s Founders Week.
 The ensemble was also regularly featured in the annual Bach Celebration of Redeemer Lutheran Church in Atlanta.